mdlayher/corerad/website/content/operation.md

 NoNewPrivileges=true
 NotifyAccess=main
 Restart=on-failure
+RestartKillSignal=SIGHUP
 Type=notify
 ```

+Note also the use of `RestartKillSignal=SIGHUP`.
+This allows the service to be
+restarted without causing IPv6 clients to drop their default route when the
+daemon is restarted via `systemctl restart corerad`.
+This is useful for quickly
+changing the configuration or deprecating prefixes which should no longer be
+used.

 Here is an example of CoreRAD running under systemd supervision on Matt Layher's
 NixOS router.
 Note the `Status` line, indicating that [systemd readiness